CS-433/SynNet/README.md

 The method is described in detail in the publication "Amortized tree generation for bottom-up synthesis planning and synthesizable molecular design" available on the [arXiv](https://arxiv.org/abs/2110.06389) and summarized below.

+## Reproduction

+This project has been partially reproduced by an independent team.
+The results can be found in the [reproducibility folder](reproducibility/README.md).

 ## Summary

 We model synthetic pathways as tree structures called *synthetic trees*.